JPry/choir-guides/_drafts/TEMPLATE_FEAST.md

 # Tone for God is the Lord (only the number is needed).
 Example: 4
 god_is_the_lord:

-# Use this instead of the Apolytikion below when the same thing is changed thrice.
+# Use this instead of the Apolytikion below when the same thing is chanted thrice.
 festal_apolytikion:

 # List of Apolytikions for Orthros